-To ensure the best output-to-output isolation, use one ferrite bead for each of the following AVDD pins: Pin 12, Pin 17, Pin 22, Pin 29, and Pin 30.
+To ensure the best output to output isolation, use one ferrite bead for each of the following AVDD pins: Pin 11, Pin 17, and Pin 18.
 The ferrite beads must be placed in between the 1.8 V LDO output and each pin listed previously.
 Ferrite beads that have low (<0.7 Ω) dc resistance and approximately 600 Ω impedance at 100 MHz are suitable for this application.

-Pin 6 and Pin 56 are 1.8 V digital supplies, and while they are not susceptible to external noise, they are themselves a source of digital noise.
+Pin 6 and Pin 35 are 1.8 V digital supplies, and while they are not susceptible to external noise, they are themselves a source of digital noise.
 Therefore, a ferrite bead is recommended for each of these pins.
-Pin 55 and Pin 56 can be joined together.
+Pin 34 and Pin 35 can be joined together a powered from one power supply.

 See Table 2 for the current consumed by each group.
-See Figure 20, Figure 21, and Figure 22 for information on the power consumption vs. output frequency.
+Refer to Figure 20, Figure 21, and Figure 22 for information on the power consumption vs. output frequency.